Axel Wenner-Gren: Early life

-He was born on 5 June 1881 in Uddevalla, a town on the west coast of Sweden.
+Wenner-Gren was born on 5 June 1881 in Uddevalla, a town on the west coast of Sweden.
 He was the fourth of six children (four girls and two boys) born to Leonard and the much younger Alice Wenner-Gren (née Albin); only three of the children survived to adulthood: Axel, his oldest sister (Anna), and his younger brother (Hugo).
 His father owned a farm and exported timber to England, which made the family wealthy.

 Having spent his school years in Uddevalla, Wenner-Gren moved to Gothenburg where he was employed for five years in the spice importing company of a maternal uncle.
 During this time, he learned English, French, and German at the local Berlitz school, and music at the local YMCA.

 In 1902, at the age of 21, he left Sweden to further his studies in Germany.
 He first studied in the university town of Greifswald, where he took some summer courses before moving on to Berlin, where he studied at the Berliner Handelsakademie, from which he graduated early.